You know the old saying “behind every dark cloud lies a silver lining”.

-Whether you pick up a book or audio tape, practise scripts and dialogues with a colleague, or take part in something more formal, now is a great time to invest in yourself.
+Whether you pick up a book or audio tape, practice scripts and dialogues with a colleague, or take part in something more formal, now is a great time to invest in yourself.
 Get your hands on anything you can and build your knowledge and skills.

 There are positives to the current situation.
 If you want to know more about how to make the most of this unexpected gift we have given, register for my upcoming FREE half-day Real Estate Brilliance webinar.